 Finally, I read an article comparing adaptations of Everyman produced in the United States which raised the question to me of what is the story of Everyman without the theme of salvation?

 How can spiritual values be dramatized for a society which is generally unreligious?
 How can death be depicted for an audience accustomed to cosmetize death?
 How can abstractions such as Good Deeds be realized?
 How can the very familiar fable of Everyman be made fresh for a modern audience?
 How can the spectacle of theatre be transformed for a visually jaded audience?
 Earl Schreiber, p 106.

 The adaptation that Schreiber commented on was Everyman Today, a 1975 adaptation of Jedermann (a 1911 German adaptation of Everyman).
-In it there is no redemption, no life after, only death.
-Most of the mortalities are plot about coming to end of the mortal life and reflecting on how that time was spent.
-That behavior determines where the life out will be.
-Jacobs-Jenkins remarked on this and in Everybody but flips it, describing moralities as being stories about the transience of life which means they’re really about death.
+In it there is no redemption, no existence beyond the grave, only death.
+Most early moralities messaging taught that behavior while living determined where their afterlife would be spent.
+Jacobs-Jenkins remarked on this in Everybody, describing moralities as stories about the transience of life which means they’re really about death.
 And perhaps that depends on where people chose to end the story of Everyman.
 I’m hoping to revisit these ideas through the course of the production of Everybody.